Tips to Write Effective Queries and Explain Plan

 know the Driving Table.

-that returns the smallest number of rows (so you need to look at the
+table that returns the smallest number of rows (so you need to

-where clause), and this is not always the table with the smallest
+look at the where clause), and this is not always the table with

-all the data for the first (driving) table.
-Once this data is
+retrieving all the data for the first (driving) table.
+Once this

-retrieved it is used to limit the number of rows processed for
+data is retrieved it is used to limit the number of rows processed

-subsequent (driven) tables.
-In the case of multiple table joins, the
+for subsequent (driven) tables.
+In the case of multiple table

-etc. Roughly translated into English, this means that it is best to
+translated into English, this means that it is best to process

-process tables that will retrieve a small number of rows
+tables that will retrieve a small number of rows first.
+The

 the structure of the DML, but some factors may help.

-no statistics or if the optimizer_mode IS COST then CBO chooses the
+if the optimizer_mode IS COST then CBO chooses the driving order

 of tables from LEFT to RIGHT in the FROM clause, Place